-Many people working from home do this alone, in which case planning permission for an office isn’t usually needed.
+Many people working from home do so alone, in which case planning permission for an office isn’t usually needed.

-If you wish to create a garden room well-suited for office use under PD rights, it will need to fall under certain rules.
+If you wish to create a garden room suitable for office use under PD rights, it will need to fall under certain rules.
 It’ll need to be single storey with a maximum eaves height of 2.5 m, and an overall height of 4m with a dual pitched roof (3m for other types).
 Structures erected within 2m of a boundary can be no taller than 2.5 m.

 Garden rooms can be an ideal solution for gaining added space without the hassle (and price tag) of an extension.

-While the most basic models come just as a standard ‘pod’ outdoors, many others can be equipped with power, heating and ethernet connection so you can carry on with work in private without disturbances, all with a great view of the garden.
+While the most basic models come just as a standard ‘pod’ outdoors, others can be equipped with power, heating and ethernet connection so you can carry on with work in private without disturbances, all with a great view of the garden.

-Once you’ve determined where you stand with planning, you’ll need to think of a design that’s not only aesthetically appealing but also functional for day-to-day work.
+Once you’ve determined where you stand with planning, you’ll need to think of a design that’s not only aesthetically appealing but also practical for day-to-day work.

 A sun-filled working space will positively affect performance and the same is true if your windows face a beautiful, calming scene.
 Or designing a cosy snug-cum-home office can be the perfect place to retire to when you need some solitude to get on with work– or simply to read a book.

-Think about the health-supporting characteristics of the materials you use, as well.
-For instance, a building with wood that has been treated with eco-friendly, non-toxic finishes can drastically improve the quality of your space.
+Think about the health-supporting qualities of the materials you use, as well.
+For instance, a building with wood that has been treated with environmentally friendly, non-toxic finishes can drastically improve the quality of your space.